+DEPARTMENT:

+HUMAN RESOURCES

-MILEAGE(KILOMETRAGE) AND
+MILEAGE AND TRANSPORATION

-TRANSPORATION REIMBURSEMENT POLICY
+REIMBURSEMENT POLICY

 The purpose of this policy is to provide fair compensation for travel expenses incurred by City employees while on authorized City business over and above their usual travel to and from work.
-The remuneration rate is based on the estimated cost including depreciation, insurance, fuel. repairs and maintenance.
+The remuneration rate is based on the estimated cost including depreciation, insurance, fuel, repairs and maintenance.

-This policy applies to all employees.
+This policy applies to all employees as well as the members of Council.